-I would like to introduce my colleagues and myself, to give you an impression about our backgrounds and interests.
-Besides the methods we work with, it’s also important to share some personal personal interests.
-Feeling free to talk about everything you want is essential for building a connection with your therapist.
+I would like to introduce my colleagues and myself to give you an impression of our backgrounds and areas of expertise.
+Alongside the therapeutic methods we use, we believe it’s important to share a bit about our personal interests as well.
+Feeling free to discuss anything that matters to you is essential for building a strong and trusting connection with your therapist.

-In 1992 I graduated with a Master’s degree in psychology from Nijmegen University.
-Afterward, I moved back to Maastricht, where I grew up.
+I graduated with a Master’s degree in Psychology from Nijmegen University in 1992.
+Afterward, I returned to Maastricht, where I grew up.

-I have been working in a consulting firm, family practice, hospital and in an institution for mental health.
-In 2010 I started my own practice for therapy and counseling.
+Throughout my career, I have gained experience working in a consulting firm, a family practice, a hospital, and a mental health institution.
+In 2010, I established my own practice for therapy and counseling.

-In my free time I enjoy traveling, playing golf, walking with my dog, practicing yoga, playing the piano and enjoying the Burgundian way of life in Maastricht.
+In my free time, I enjoy traveling, playing golf, walking with my dog, practicing yoga, playing the piano, and embracing the Burgundian way of life in Maastricht.

-Chantal’s passion is personal development.
-She is fascinated by the brain and our (sub)consciousness.
-It gives her a lot of energy to be able to guide others in strengthening their well-being and development and to bring them into contact with who they essentially are.
+Chantal’s passion lies in personal development.
+She is deeply fascinated by the brain and by our conscious and subconscious processes.
+Guiding others in strengthening their well-being and personal growth gives her energy, and she aims to help people reconnect with who they truly are at their core.

-After graduating from Maastricht University in 2002, she specialized in Psychodiagnostics, Cognitive Behavioral Therapy, Neuro Linguistic Programming and with techniques from Mindfulness.
-She also works with IEMT (trauma).
+After graduating from Maastricht University in 2002, Chantal specialized in Psychodiagnostics, Cognitive Behavioural Therapy, Neuro-Linguistic Programming, and Mindfulness-based techniques.
+She is also trained in IEMT (Integral Eye Movement Therapy), a method often used in trauma work.

-People describe her as down to earth, genuinely interested, involved and result-oriented.
-She thinks it is important that people feel free to be themselves and to be open during a process.
+Clients describe her as grounded, genuinely interested, engaged, and results-oriented.
+She values creating a space where people feel free to be themselves and open throughout the therapeutic process.

-In her free time, she enjoys traveling and spending time with family and friends.
-In addition, she also regularly seeks peace by cooking, walking or reading.
+In her free time, Chantal enjoys traveling and spending time with family and friends.
+She also regularly finds moments of calm through cooking, walking, or reading.

 Luuk is fascinated by the complexity in which we live.
 He would gladly help you make the difference in reducing or solving your troubles, allowing you to continue with your life.
 It is a beautiful thing to feel connected with each other and with others once more.
 You will again, or perhaps even for the first time, experience joy and happiness, making you look towards the future with confidence, even though life also has its hardships.